 Factor #5: Condition

 If your home isn’t in tiptop shape, don’t expect to bring in the big bucks.
 In fact, if you have the luxury of time, it might behoove you to make any necessary repairs and do any upgrades and updates before you put your house on the market so you can maximize the chances it will get set at a higher price.
 Consider the cost of home improvements an investment.

 At the same time, you don’t want to get too carried away here, as it is possible that you won’t be able to recoup all that you spent.
 Do just enough so that you might be able to squeak out some profit when you sell.
 While it varies by region of the country and other factors, Remodeling Magazine found that projects that can pay off include a garage door replacement, manufactured stone veneer and a minor kitchen remodel.
 Some of the less profitable projects included an upscale bathroom addition and an upscale master suite addition.

 You could have crossed all your t’s and dotted all your i’s — your home is attractive inside and out and you’re in a great location.
 Trouble is, if the economy is less than stellar, you could be stuck until it swings back into positive territory.
 If people are uncertain and feeling insecure due to the economy, they may decide to delay major life changes, such as buying a home.
 Or, if they do move forward, they may be looking for bargains, which is a downer for you.

-Your local economy and market figure also into the equation.
+Your local economy and market also figure into the equation.
 It’s about supply and demand.
 If there is a shortage of available housing in your area and tons of potential buyers on the hunt, you could capitalize big time on a hot market — think bidding wars and selling your home faster than you could have imagined.